pfsense/docs/source/releases/2-4-4-new-features-and-changes.rst

   background images and Terms of Service text to be customized without editing and uploading custom HTML code.
   `#8793 <https://redmine.pfsense.org/issues/8793>`__
+:Integrated Switch Improvements: Netgate devices with integrated switches such as the SG-3100 and XG-7100 can now configure per-port speed and duplex settings, discrete port configuration interfaces can now be tied to switch ports for up/down status, and LAGG support is also now available (Failover mode only)

 Security
 --------